Pink Lake (Western Australia): Name

 In 1848 explorer John Septimus Roe named the waterway Lake Spencer after Sir Richard Spencer, a Resident Magistrate in Albany who contributed to the early formation of the colony of Western Australia.
 Lake Warden, adjacent, is recorded as having been named after Sir Richard Spencer's wife, Lady Ann Warden Spencer.

 The Lake has displayed a distinct pink hue in the past and was colloquially referred to as Pink Lake until 1966 when the Shire President, Cr W S Paterson submitted a request to the Geographic Names Committee which was successful and resulted in Lake Spencer officially becoming Pink Lake.
 For many years Pink Lake was a tourist attraction in the Esperance region with the surrounding area, an arterial road and local businesses adopting the name.

 Misleading name

 Because tourists who visit Esperance to see the Pink Lake are disappointed not to see a pink lake, there have been proposals to either change the name of the lake and the town back to Lake Spencer or to find a way to alter the salinity so that the lake appears pink once again.

 Confusion with Lake Hillier

 Lake Hillier is located on Middle Island in the Recherche Archipelago off the coast of Cape Arid, east of Esperance.
-The Lake is well known for its bright pink hue that contrasts with the deep blue of the ocean.
+Lake Hillier is well known for its bright pink hue that contrasts with the deep blue of the ocean.
 The Island is managed by the Western Australian Government and is accessible by boat and air.